6 Steps to Financial Aid

 |STEP 5.
 Financial Aid Award Notification|

-Beginning in July of each year, the Financial Aid Office will send a Financial Aid Notification email to students whose files are complete.
+Beginning in July of each year, the Financial Aid Office will send a Financial Aid Award Notification email to students whose files are complete.
 The email contains basic information about financial aid and directs you to MyBC to view your actual award.
 Awards are calculated according to your need (determined by EFC) and estimated based on full-time enrollment (12 units per semester).
 Financial aid dollar amounts will be adjusted if your EFC changes or you are enrolled less than full-time.

 What if you do not qualify for grants?
 Students who are ineligible for grants will still receive a Financial Aid Notification to confirm that their file is complete.
 These students may be eligible for a federal student loan.
-After receiving a Financial Aid Notification Email, they may submit a separate application for a Federal Direct Loan.
+After receiving a Financial Aid Award Notification Email, they may submit a separate application for a Federal Direct Loan.
 Loans must be repaid.

 Please note: Loan application packets are available only at the Financial Aid Office and are not online.
 Loan applications will not be accepted for students not yet notified that their file is complete.
 Loans are reviewed on a case-by-case basis and may be denied, reduced or cancelled.
 Satisfactory Academic Progress and earning a minimum of 6 units per term is a requirement for all borrowers.